kristoff-it/zig-okredis/REPLIES.md

-**If the requested type doesn't account for the possiblity of receiving an error or a `nil` reply, the client will return `error.GotErrorReply` or `error.GotNilReply` in such event.**
+**If the requested type doesn't account for the possiblity of receiving an error or a `nil` reply, the client will return `error.GotErrorReply` or `error.GotNilReply` if any such event occurs.**

-At the moment triggering any of these errors will result in a corrupted connection and will require you to close and reopen the client.
-This might change in the future.
+At the moment triggering any of these errors will result in a corrupted connection and will require you to close and reopen the client. *This might change in the future.*

-Later in this document you will see how to properly parse errors, `nil` replies and how to parse replies whose type you can't predict, for example when writing an interactive client.
+Later in this document you will see how to properly decode errors, `nil` replies and how to decode replies whose type you can't predict, for example when writing an interactive client.

-## Decoding Basic Types
+## Decoding Zig types

 ### Void
-By using `void`, we indicate that we're not interested in inspecting the reply, so we don't even reserve memory in the function's frame for it.
-This will discard any reply Redis might send, **except for error replies**.
-If an error reply is recevied, the function will return `error.GotErrorReply`.
+By using `void`, we indicate that we're not interested in inspecting the reply, so we don't even reserve memory on the stack for it.
+This will discard any reply Redis might send, **except for error and nil replies**.
 Later we will see how to parse Redis error replies as values.

 ```zig
 try client.send(void, .{ "SET", "key", 42 });